-Chicken stew is one of those classic dishes that once you’ve mastered the base you can add different veggies to it, to spice it up every now and then.
+Chicken stew is one of those classic dishes that once you’ve mastered the base you can add any combination of veggies for a bit of variety.
 I cook chicken stew at least once a week.
 My 5 year old really likes chicken stew with rice, so I know that when that’s for dinner he’ll eat all of his food, which doesn’t happen often.
-I add potatoes and carrots to my chicken stew because I have a picky eater so I need to sneak veggies into dishes as much as possible.
+I add potatoes and carrots to my chicken stew because I have a picky eater so I need to sneak veggies into dishes.

 Next, I cook my onions and garlic in some brown sugar.
 It is important to note here that I am not “burning the sugar” or making a dark caramel, as most Guyanese cooks do before making stews (see below for instructions on making this sugar free and Whole30).
-Before the sugar gets to that stage I will add my meat and other ingredients.
-I don’t let the sugar get to that stage because what I’m actually doing here is making a kind of caramelized onions, but cheating since caramelized onions take forever to make.
+Before the sugar gets to that stage add seasoned chicken.
+I don’t let the sugar get to that burnt sugar stage because what I’m actually doing here is making a kind of caramelized onions, but cheating since caramelized onions take forever to make.
 This will add a sweet flavor to the stew without it tasting like I just poured sugar into it.
 And later when you bite into the onions it will taste a bit caramelized.
 Trust me, it’s delicious.

 Once the onions and garlic are nicely browned, I add the tomatoes and cook down into a bit of a mushy sauce.
 Then I add my seasoned chicken.
 Don’t skip this next step or you will end up with boiled chicken.
 I sear the chicken on high heat, constantly turning it until it is brown on all sides.
-This step can take 15 to 30 minutes, because I want all of the onion and tomato sauce to cook down and all of the liquids to cook off while the chicken is sautéing.
+This step can take up to 15 minutes, because the aim is for all the onion and tomato sauce to cook down and all of the liquids to cook off while the chicken is sautéing.

-Up next, I add my diced potatoes and carrots and continue to sauté on high heat.
+Adding diced potatoes and carrots makes this stew a hearty stew.
 Once all of the liquids cook off, I add 4 cups of chicken broth or water, cover and continue to cook on high heat.
 Cooking time varies depending on how fast your potatoes cook.
 Sometimes I have to add another 2 to 4 cups of liquid, if the liquid cooks down before the potatoes are soft.
 At this point you should also taste your stew and add a bit more salt if needed.
 I use iodized sea salt, which is a bit course and with the addition of the chicken broth, one teaspoon of salt is all I need.
 Once the stew cooks down to a thick delicious gravy you are done.

 - 6 skinless, bone-in chicken thighs (about 2.5 lbs)

-- 1 tsp dried thyme (can substitute with chopped fresh thyme)
+- 1 teaspoon dried thyme (can substitute with fresh thyme)

 - 1 whole yellow onion, diced